basementy/motivational-bot/README.md

 ## Start

-### 1 - You need to get your bot token with botfather and insert in the .env files.
+1 - You need to get your bot token with botfather and insert in the .env files.
-### 2 - Just start your bot server with
+2 - Just start your bot server with:

 ````
 yarn start
 ````

-Have fun motivating your friends day
+Have fun motivating your friends day!